godalming123/tinytile/readme.md

  - Changing monitor configurations
  - Make new windows launch on the focused monitor rathor then 0, 0
 ## Fix bugs
- - Gnome web cannot display websites (note: when installed as system package instead of flatpak it works (however the system package is gtk3 based which may be the reason for this))
+ - Gnome web cannot display websites - note: when installed as system package instead of flatpak it works (however the system package is gtk3 based which may be the reason for this)
- - Drag icon protocol randomly crashes the compistor when your mouse is not hovering a surface
+ - Drag icon protocol randomly crashes the compositor when your mouse is not hovering a surface
  - Switching windows in reverse focus order gives wierd behavior
- - When dragging popup windows it should drag the parent instead
+ - When resizing a client with a popup/parent it should keep the popup centered to the parent
 # Done
  - Add a way to close windows with the keyboard
  - Allow switching virtual terminals